fcracker79/push_the_elephant/README.md

 2. an arbitrary `VARCHAR` field containing what you are expecting to send to Kafka
 3. a trigger that notifies inserts using a PostGreSQL channel

-When Push The Elephant is in execution, all the data in the above table is +moved+ to a Kafka topic.
+When Push The Elephant is in execution, all the data in the above table is *moved* to a Kafka topic.
 This allows you to write projects that both changes your PostGreSQL data and send Kafka messages in a transactional context.
 All you have to do is write a row in the above table within your transaction.